The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective

 \subsection{Return definition}

-The way returns are defined is often an overlooked topic which inevitably has a profound effect on model performance.
-In all cases, we treat the mid-price as the ``true'' price and define returns relative to it, but it is important to note that, by definition, this is not a tradeable price.
-Here we discuss three different return definitions used in the literature and their properties. \begin{itemize} \item In \citet{FI2010} and \citet{deepOF} the authors define the return at horizon $h$ as
+The way returns are defined is often an overlooked topic which inevitably has a significant effect on model evaluation.
+Here we state two alternative definitions to that given in Section \ref{sec:responses} taken from the literature and discuss their properties.
+In all cases, the mid-price is treated as the ``true'' price and returns are defined relative to it.
+Recall this is not a tradable price. \begin{itemize} \item In \citet{FI2010} the authors define the return at horizon $h$ as

 where $m_t$ denotes the mid-price at time $t$.
 This definition of return compares the smoothed mid-price over the next $h$ time steps to the current mid-price.
 In this case, the return can be equivalently understood as the average mid-to-mid return over the next $h$ time steps.
 As the horizon $h$ becomes longer, so does the window over which we smooth the returns.
 This has a couple of practical disadvantages in terms of the predictability questions we wish to explore.
 First, predictability over $h=100$ time steps might be due to changes of the mid-price over the first, say, $h=50$ time steps, and thus it becomes difficult to discuss questions of persistency in predictability.
 Second, the definition produces correlation between returns at different horizons, $r_{t+h_1}$ and $r_{t+h_2}$, inducing a hidden bias in multi-horizon models. \item In \citet{deepLOB} and \citet{deepLOB_multihorizon} the authors define the return at horizon $h$ by